-A reasonable assurance engagement in accordance with ASAE 3000 involves performing procedures to obtain evidence about the underlying internally prescribed service, people and financial performance indicators (Key Performance Indicators or KPIs).
+A reasonable assurance engagement in accordance with ASAE 3000 involves performing procedures to obtain evidence about the evaluation of the underlying subject matter against the applicable criteria.
 The nature, timing and extent of procedures selected depend on the assurance practitioner's professional judgement, including the assessment of the risks of material misstatement in the Performance Statement.
 In making those risk assessments, we considered internal control over the preparation of the Performance Statement relevant to the engagement.